Melik Zünnun

-Melik Zünnun (d.
-1175) was the fifth ruler of Danishmendids.
+Melik Zünnun (died 1175) was the fifth ruler of the Danishmendids.

 Life

 First reign

-Zünnun was declared as successor by his father Melik Mehmed Gazi, however he was derecognized by Yağıbasan.
-Yağıbasan and his other two brother Ayn el-Devle and Nasreddin Muhammed marched into Kayseri and Zünnun took refuge to Mesud I which was his father-in-law.
-Mesud wanted to incorporate Danishmends to Sultanate of Rum.
+Zünnun was declared as successor by his father Melik Mehmed Gazi, however he was desposed by Yağıbasan.
+Yağıbasan and his other two brother Ayn el-Devle and Nasreddin Muhammed marched into Kayseri and Zünnun took refuge with his father-in-law Mesud I. Mesud wanted to incorporate the Danishmend domain into his own Sultanate of Rum.

 Second reign

 After Melik İsmail was killed in a palace revolt, Zünnun was in Syria at the time.
 With the support of Nuraddin Zengi, he entered Sivas with 3,000 troops.
 However after death of Nur ad-Din, the troops returned to Syria.
 Kilijarslan II started to attack the Danishmendids and took Sivas, Niksar and Tokat.

-Zünnun took refuge in Byzantine Empire, and the Sivas branch of Danishmendids collapsed.
+Zünnun took refuge in the Byzantine Empire, and the Sivas branch of Danishmendids collapsed.